andymartinezot/k8s-curl-pod/README.md

 # k8s-curl-pod
 This is sample repository to deploy two pods in different (or the same) namespaces to test the connectivity using the curl command.

-### DICLAIMER
+### DISCLAIMER
-This repository is based on the example provided by Istio in order to test the Mutual TLS configuration. you can find all the information here: https://istio.io/latest/docs/tasks/security/authentication/mtls-migration/
+This repository is based on the example provided by Istio in order to test the Mutual TLS configuration. you can find all the information [here](https://istio.io/latest/docs/tasks/security/authentication/mtls-migration/).

 The idea to bring it here is to be able to customize it in order to know exactly what we are going to install and make changes if necessary.